dot-generator-testing

 }

-This method contains a constant value of defined request, for example are api variable (to config the API host) and path variable (to config the path of API url).
+This method contains a constant value of defined request, for example is path variable (to config the path of API url).

 You can cofigure your constant or static value in this method.